Overview of the PAS

 John Hopkins and Resource Utilization Bands (RUB) - ACG disease groupings are combined with MSP utilization data to generate RUB.
 RUB includes six categories ranging from non-users and healthy users to patients with very high morbidity.

-Attachment Co-ordinators are now able to use the new data to recommend a list of patients for possible attachment with physicians who have capacity to expand their panels, taking into account complexity, any recent changes, and length of time on the Health Connect Registry.
+Attachment Coordinators will use the new data to recommend a list of patients for possible attachment with physicians who have capacity to expand their panels, taking into account complexity, any recent changes, and length of time on the Health Connect Registry.

-Physicians are now able to build a panel with varying degrees of complexity and health care needs.
-For the first time, physicians will be able to receive, select and attach patients entirely through the PAS.
+Physicians will be able to build a panel with varying degrees of complexity and health care needs.
+For the first time, physicians will be able to receive, select, and attach patients entirely through the PAS.

 How will the process work for physicians?